FerretDB/FerretDB/website/blog/2023-09-14-ferretdb-v1-10-production-ready-sqlite.md

 ![FerretDB with SQLite architecture](/img/blog/new-arch/image4.png)

-The common backend interface is relatively small to make it easy to add new backends.
+The common backend interface is relatively small and makes it easy to add new backends.
 For example, there is a single method that backends should implement to insert given documents.
 The code for processing ordered and unordered insertions is written once in the command handler;
 there is no need to repeat that logic for every backend.